learn-co-curriculum/gradient-descent/README.md

 ### Introduction

-In the previous section we saw how after choosing the slope and y-intercept values of a regression line, we use the residual sum of squares (RSS) to distill the goodness of fit into one number.
-Once doing so, we are pretty close to understanding the gradient descent technique.
-But before doing so, let's review and ensure that we understand how to evaluate the accuracy of our line to our data.
+In the previous section we saw how after choosing the slope and y-intercept values of a regression line, we can calculate the residual sum of squares (RSS) and related root mean squared error.
+We can use either the RSS or RMSE to calculate the accuracy of a line.
+In this lesson we'll proceed with RSS as it's the simpler of the two.

+Once calculating the accuracy of a line, we are pretty close to improving upon a line by minimizing the RSS.
+This is the task of the gradient descent technique.
+But before learning about gradient descent, let's review and ensure that we understand how to evaluate how our line fits our data.

 ### Review of plotting our data and a regression line